marcgg/marcgg.github.com/manager-readme.md

 - Autonomous people proactively taking **ownership and accountability**
 - An **ethical approach** to problems and solutions
 - A **sane work/life balance**
-- **Diversity** , which can come in many forms in my opinion - from gender to socio-economic background
+- **Diversity** coming in many forms, like gender but also socio-economic background or nationnality
 - **Continuous improvement** for both systems and peoples

 ## What I Can Help You With